Are There Few that Be Saved?

 A Sermon on Luke 13:23-28Read more

-Dr. Martyn Lloyd-Jones opens his sermon reading from Luke 13:23-28, where Christ answers a man’s question: how many will be saved?
+In this sermon on Luke 13:23–28 titled “Are There Few That Be Saved?”
+Dr. Martyn Lloyd-Jones focuses on Christ answering a man’s question: “how many will be saved?”
 Instances like these, Dr. Lloyd-Jones says, allow the believer to see how Jesus walked and talked on Earth.
-They are important because understanding how Christ acted clues Christians into how He has always been, since the beginning, and for eternity.
-But what is Jesus’ answer to the question?
-He says, “Strive to enter through the narrow door.”
+These conversations are important because understanding how Christ acted clues Christians into how He has always been, since the beginning, and for eternity.
+Jesus answers, “Strive to enter through the narrow door.”
 Dr. Lloyd-Jones, however, wants to know why Christ answered so strangely.
 He didn’t quote a number or provide a list of names.
-No, Dr. Lloyd-Jones says Jesus didn’t answer because the question wasn’t important.
-It doesn’t matter how many people will be saved, but rather if you will be saved.
+Dr. Lloyd-Jones says Jesus didn’t answer because the question wasn’t important.
+It doesn’t matter how many people will be saved, but rather if the one asking will be saved.
 Dr. Lloyd-Jones explains that these types of questions reveal a person’s heart.
 The man asking Jesus wasn’t interested salvation.
 He wanted to approach Christ as an equal, to discuss matters of philosophy or theology.
 He concludes by saying that Jesus isn’t interested in discussion.
 His opinion is the only opinion that matters, and when it comes to salvation, Christ wants to see to a person’s soul, to show him or her His redemptive love.

 Additional Scripture Translations